cnorick/curse-of-strahd-notes/Characters/Strahd Von Zarovich.md

 	- both times, he charmed his way into her home and drank her blood
 - He intends to kill her at their next meeting
 	- and turn her into his vampire spawn consort
+- Turned into a vampire in 351 (It's 735 now)

 ### Find [[Rudolph Van Richten]]
 #todo